Yes, productivity is a good thing. There’s nothing wrong with getting stuff done. That is until we start obsessing with being productive.

 Now I’m not saying to be lazy and not do anything at all.
 We need to think about how being productive fits in our lives.
 If productivity becomes the end goal, then it might be time to take a step back and rethink what we’re doing.
 We need to schedule our week with a bit of downtime and establish a rhythm we can sustain.

-Don’t feel like being busy makes you a better person.
+Being busy doesn’t make you a better person.
 It’s not a contest, nobody is keeping score to see if you’re busier than somebody else.
 We really need to be focusing on the people in our lives and how we’re interacting with them.
 We need to make time for the things that are really important to us, our goals, our families.

-These are three big problems that I see with our current obsession with productivity.
-I’m sure this isn’t an exhaustive list, but these are the issues that I’ve seen in my own life and in the lives of other moms in my circles.
-If you’re in a place where you are finding life stressful, if you don’t feel like you have a good handle on productivity, then please sign up below to get my weekly planning sheet to help you prioritize your daily activities so that you can do the things that are important to you.
+While I’m sure there are other problems with productivity, these are three issues that I’ve seen in my own life and in the lives of other moms in my circles.
+If you’re in a place where you are finding life stressful, if you don’t feel like you have a good handle on productivity, then sign up below to get my weekly planning sheet to help you prioritize your daily activities so that you can do the things that are important to you.